tribixbite/awesome/README.md

 *   [Bunlong/react-papaparse](https://github.com/Bunlong/react-papaparse) - react-papaparse is the fastest in-browser CSV (or delimited text) parser for React.
 It is full of useful features such as CSVReader, CSVDownloader, readString, jsonToCSV, readRemoteFile, ... etc.
 *   [Bunlong/react-screen-capture](https://github.com/Bunlong/react-screen-capture) - A tiny React library allows you to take a snapshot of the webpage's screen or part of the screen.
 *   [Bunlong/next-share](https://github.com/Bunlong/next-share) - Social media share buttons for your next React apps.
-*   [Bunlong/next-time-ago](https://github.com/Bunlong/next-time-ago) - A lightweight tiny time-ago component for your next React apps.
+*   [Bunlong/next-timeago](https://github.com/Bunlong/next-timeago) - React timeago component for your next React apps.
 *   [tomfong/simple-qr](https://github.com/tomfong/simple-qr) - Simple QR, a simple and lightweight app to scan, create and store QR codes.
 *   [kiliman/remix-params-helper](https://github.com/kiliman/remix-params-helper) - This package makes it simple to use Zod with standard URLSearchParams and FormData which are typically used in Remix apps.
 *   [vitest-dev/vitest](https://github.com/vitest-dev/vitest) - A Vite-native test framework.
 It's fast!